MintyDAO/MintyDAO-contracts/README.md

 4) Add GaugesRewardDestributor for send rewards to special pools like USDT/yMeta

+5) Add VotersRewardsLock for lock vote rewards and destribute by VotersRewardsFormula

-5) Minter desrtribution now (
+6) Minter desrtribution now (
   20% to team,
   40% to gauges reward destributor,
   40% Locker for voters pool
 )

-6) Remove VotersRewardsLock and VotersRewardsFormula

 New logic for minter